andyfv/symbol-recognition/README.md

 #### 5) Corner Detection

-A corner is detected whenever the pen is moves in the same direction for at least two segements, changes direction by at least 90°, and then proceeds along the new direction for at least two segments.
+A corner is detected whenever the pen is moves in the same direction for at least two segments, changes direction by at least 90°, and then proceeds along the new direction for at least two segments.

 #### 6) Additional features (Partially implemented, but not used yet)